lowRISC/opentitan/doc/rm/comportability_specification/index.md

 ## Interrupt Handling

 Interrupts are critical and common enough to attempt to standardize across the project.
-Where possible (exceptions for inherited IP that is too tricky to convert) all interrupts will have common naming, hardware interface, and software interface.
+Where possible (exceptions for inherited IP that is too tricky to convert) all interrupts shall have common naming, hardware interface, and software interface.
 These are described in this section.

 Interrupts are latched indications of defined peripheral events that have occurred and not yet been addressed by the local processor.